• ABOUT

 I quickly learned the truth about kids fighting.
 Turns out, conflict is a normal part of life.
 Any two people put in the same space will eventually have different ideas, goals, and desires.
 (Just get married, and you’ll figure that one out!)

 But here’s the thing.
 We don’t have to give up on the idea of building strong sibling relationships.
-We are just going to have to be intentional about helping our kids cope with their differences and better learn to resolve that inevitable conflict.
+We are just going to have to be intentional about helping our kids cope with their differences and better learn to resolve conflict.
 One of the best ways to do this is to be PROACTIVE about teaching our kids to stir up love (instead of trouble) with acts of kindness.

 Table of Contents